 Because many environmental policy-setting institutions rely on clear scientific information for decisions, CSL makes it a priority to assess and translate scientific understanding for constituents.
 Our researchers play extensive roles in leading, authoring, and reviewing international and national scientific state-of-understanding assessments on climate, air quality, and the stratospheric ozone layer.

-As an indication of the value of placed on such assessments, the IPCC (Intergovernmental Panel for Climate Change) was awarded the 2007 Nobel Peace Prize for its role in communicating understanding of climate variability and change through its scientific reports.
+As an indication of the value of placed on such scientific assessments, the IPCC (Intergovernmental Panel for Climate Change) was awarded the 2007 Nobel Peace Prize for its role in communicating understanding of climate variability and change through its scientific reports.
 Several CSL researchers are among those who have contributed to the IPCC reports.

 WMO/UNEP Scientific Assessments of Ozone DepletionSince its inception in 1987, the Scientific Assessment Panel has provided state-of-scientific-understanding assessments to underpin the decisions associated with the protection of the Earth's ozone layer through the United Nations Montreal Protocol on Substances that Deplete the Ozone Layer.
-The most recent assessment was in was in 2018.

 Drawing Down N2O to Protect Climate and the Ozone LayerThis 2013 report provides timely information for international discussions, under the Montreal Protocol (Vienna Convention on the Ozone Layer) and the Kyoto Protocol (United Nations Framework Convention on Climate Change), on possible approaches to address anthropogenic nitrous oxide emissions.